 I pressed my bare foot against the boot and kept the stationary boot warm by pressing on it with the bare foot for a while.

-I sat down and stood up to keep changing the pressure on my wet boot foot.
+I sat down and stood up alternating, to keep changing the pressure on my wet boot foot and to keep my circulation moving.

 I cried sometimes, letting the relief that they were on their way wash over me.
 The fear of my foot not surviving the cold was a consideration.